smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Menus/index.md

 ### Show Sub-Menu
 You can also open the menu directly to a sub-menu.
 This is further down the tree than the top-level menu.
 To open a sub-menu, pass a cell that contains sub-cells.
 If the cell has no sub-cells the method call will fail.

+!!!
+Note
+The sub-cell you use in `openSubMenu` must be included in  `sdlManager.screenManager.menu` array.
+Please make sure it is in the array before trying to open the sub-cell.
+If it is not included in the array the method call will fail.
+!!!

 @![iOS]
 ##### Objective-C
 ```objc